Winner of the 2019 Ashden Award for Innovative Finance & 2019 UN Global Climate Action Award

-The core of the BGFZ is a EUR 20m results-based “impact procurement” fund.
+The core of the BGFZ is a EUR 20m results-based “social impact procurement” fund.
 Unlike a challenge fund or other traditional concessional financing, the BGFZ operates rather like a traditional public procurement – following strict guidelines on eligibility and tender from potential awardees, and enforcing deployment and delivery schedules.

-The major difference between the BGFZ and a traditional procurement lies in what we are procuring, and in how our Fund Manager evaluates, investigates, monitors and verifies our projects.
-Rather than a distinct physical asset or service, the BGFZ is procuring the delivery of energy services for Zambians.
-The Fund is not directly procuring the energy services on behalf of customers; rather the fund closes the “viability gap” on a per-connection basis, incentivising rollout and scaling up in areas that would – in the absence of the BGFZ – not represent viable markets for companies.
+The major difference between the BGFZ and a traditional procurement lies in what we are procuring, and in how our we evaluate, investigate, monitor and verify our projects.
+Rather than a distinct physical asset or service, the BGFZ is procuring social impact: the provision of energy services for Zambian consumers.
+The programme is not buying the energy services on behalf of customers; rather the fund closes the “viability gap”, on a per-connection basis, incentivising rollout and scaling up in areas that would – in the absence of the BGFZ – not represent viable markets for companies.

 To ensure that these energy services meet the needs of the Zambian market and Zambian consumers, we have developed a series of criteria defining Energy Service Subscriptions – or ESS – of various types (scroll down for more on ESS and the ESS Tier System).

-Because delivery of energy services at scale will take time, the Fund Manager put special emphasis on evaluating and testing the capabilities, track records, and business plans of bidders, so as to minimise the risk of failures throughout the programme period.
-The Fund Manager is monitoring each Awardee closely throughout the programme lifecycle, and tracking the deployment of every single ESS electronically to ensure compliance with the procurement.
+Because delivery of energy services at scale will take time, REEEP puts special emphasis on evaluating and testing the capabilities, track records, and business plans of bidders, so as to minimise the risk of failures throughout the programme period.
+REEEP monitors each Awardee closely throughout the programme lifecycle, and tracking the deployment of every single ESS electronically to ensure compliance with the procurement.

 Ninety-five percent of rural Zambians (and over 70 percent of all Zambians) have no access to modern energy.
 With a highly dispersed population (around 20 people per km²), expansion of the national utility grid to rural areas is in the near term neither economically nor technically feasible.
 At the same time, with over 60 percent of the population living under the poverty line and the value of Zambia’s currency having declined precipitously over the past year, the market for rural energy has struggled to take off, lacking in investment and in capacity of energy service providers able to deliver energy to rural areas.